Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Encodings for Compressing Sparse Tensors

-\mysubsubsection{Bitmap} Bitmap encoding \cite{moffat1992parameterised} compresses sparse tensors by storing all NZs in a tensor $val$ along with an additional tensor \textit{flag} which contains 1-bit flags for all elements in tensor T. Each flag value corresponds to a tensor element and indicates whether the element is NZ (\textit{flag=1}) or not (\textit{flag=0}).
-Fig. \ref{fig::sparse-data-encodings}(e) shows an example encoding for uncompressed tensor $T$ of Fig. \ref{fig::sparse-data-encodings}(a).
-The bitmap (aka bit-mask) yields a low storage overhead, e.g., a total of $\prod_1^n d_i$ bits (where vector $d$ stores $n$ dimensions of tensor $T$) \cite{aimar2018nullhop}.
-Therefore, bitmap is effective for compressing the tensors of low or moderate sparsity (e.g., tensors in several DNN layers).
-For example, Fig. \ref{fig::sparse-data-encodings-overhead} shows that the bitmap results in the least storage overhead for low sparsity (e.g., $<$ 30\%).
-Prior techniques \cite{aimar2018nullhop, qin2020sigma, judd2017cnvlutin2} studied the storage overhead of compressing tensors with different encoding formats.
-For instance, Aimar et al. \cite{aimar2018nullhop} analyzed the effectiveness of the bitmap format for compressing sparse feature maps and determined that for 16b precision, it can achieve storage efficiency for 6.25\% or higher sparsity.
+\mysubsubsection{Bitmap} It stores all NZs in a tensor $val$ along with a tensor \textit{flag} which contains 1-bit flags for all elements of an uncompressed tensor $T$.
+As Fig. \ref{fig::sparse-data-encodings}(e) shows, a flag indicates whether an element is NZ or not.
+Storage overhead for the bitmap (aka bit-mask) is $\prod_1^n d_i$ bits (where vector $d$ stores $n$ dimensions of $T$) \cite{aimar2018nullhop}.
+Since bitmap stores metadata for all elements, it is effective for compressing the tensors of low or moderate sparsity.
+Like RLC, decoding or indexing bitmap also requires step-processing.
+The indexing logic to locate an NZ typically consists of at least an adder and a comparator \cite{zhang2016cambricon}.
+Due to moderate storage overhead and low encoding/decoding cost, several accelerators used bitmap, including Cambricon-X \cite{zhang2016cambricon}, SparTen \cite{gondimalla2019sparten}, and SIGMA \cite{qin2020sigma}, as shown in Table \ref{tab:accel-sparse-encodings}.

-We analyzed storage benefits when matrices of varying sizes and sparsity are encoded with different formats.
-Table \ref{tab:storage-sparsity-codings} presents the analysis.
-For determining storage benefits, we calculated the storage requirements for encoded tensors with the analysis presented in Table \ref{tab:sparse-encodings-overhead} and normalized it to the size of matrices in the dense storage format.
-Sizes of matrices were selected based on tensors of different layers in commonly used DNNs.
-We used Scipy library \cite{jones2001scipy} for generating matrices of varying sparsity and for encoding them in COO, CSR, and CSC format.
-Table shows that bitmap achieves better compression than other formats when the sparsity of the tensor is 50\% or lower.
-Since bitmap stores the metadata for all elements in a dense format, achieved benefits are reduced as sparsity increases where RLC is more effective.
-Both bitmap and RLC are commonly used by DNN accelerators.

-Like RLC format, decoding the bitmap also requires a step-processing of metadata.
-The data extraction logic to process a single element typically consists of at least an adder and a comparator or a logical AND \cite{zhang2016cambricon}.
-Due to overall low overhead for the storage and hardware cost of coding, bitmap format is used by several accelerator designs including Cambricon-X \cite{zhang2016cambricon}, SparTen \cite{gondimalla2019sparten}, and SIGMA \cite{qin2020sigma}.